“A sparkling debut . . . I love this songwriter!”

 Then there’s the question of the moniker Miles East.
 Ask Ellinghaus whether it’s a band name or a pseudonym and his answer is, “Yes!
 And call me Miles if it feels right.
 As an artist, it does to me.
 It represents the one destination that’s helped me navigate all the others I’ve mentioned, and there’s only one way to get there.”

-Ghosts of Hope, the debut from Miles East, was produced and recorded by New York indie-music luminary Blake Morgan and released worldwide June 24th, 2016 on ECR Music Group.
+Ghosts of Hope, the debut from Miles East, was produced and recorded by New York indie-music luminary Blake Morgan.